joseparreiras/psytest/docs/_build/html/_sources/index.rst

 The benefits of this test relative to other tests in the literature is its ability to identify multiple bubbles in a dataset.

-The main class of the package is the ``PSYBubbles`` class, which contains methods to calculate the BSADF test statistics and critical values as well as finding the start and end dates of the bubbles.
+The main class of the package is the :class:`psytest.PSYBubbles` class, which contains methods to calculate the BSADF test statistics and critical values as well as finding the start and end dates of the bubbles.

 **Usage Example:**

-We replicate the findings of :cite:`phillips2015testing` in the following example.
+See :doc:`notebooks/replication` for a replication example of the original paper as well as a walkthrough of the package.

 .. toctree::
    :maxdepth: 4